alsricha/Employee-Tracker/README.md

 Steps

-1.Run node employee-tracker.js to start the application
+1. Run node employee-tracker.js to start the application

-2.Select from the menu to view, add, remove, or update employees, roles, departments, or managers
+2. Select from the menu to view, add, remove, or update employees, roles, departments, or managers

-3.Follow prompt if presented
+3. Follow prompt if presented